richplastow/tunefields/notes/01-setting-up-nx-and-next.md

 If an e2e test times out, you may need to run `rm -rf docs`.

 Other kinds of failed e2e tests may need `npm run clean && rm -rf docs`.

+There's an underlying problem going on here, that the generated Playwright e2e tests are configured to run `next start`.
+Next's `start` command is not going to work for our GitHub Pages hosting setup - see the `npm run build` and `npm start` custom scripts described above.
+The solution: ['Fix Playwright configuration'.]( ./03-not-found-and-deep-links.md#fix-playwright-configuration)

 ---